Château de Malmaison: History

-Joséphine de Beauharnais bought the manor house in April 1799 for herself and her husband, General Napoléon Bonaparte, the future Napoléon I of France, at that time away fighting the Egyptian Campaign.
+Joséphine de Beauharnais bought the manor house in April 1799 for herself and her husband, General Napoleon Bonaparte, the future Napoleon I of France, at that time away fighting the Egyptian Campaign.
 Malmaison was a run-down estate, 7 mi west of central Paris that encompassed nearly 150 acre of woods and meadows.

 Upon his return, Bonaparte expressed fury at Joséphine for purchasing such an expensive house with the money she had expected him to bring back from the Egyptian campaign.
 The house, for which she had paid well over 300,000 francs, needed extensive renovations; she spent a fortune doing them.
 However, Malmaison would bring great happiness to the Bonapartes.
 Joséphine's daughter, Hortense de Beauharnais would call it "a delicious spot".

 Joséphine endeavored to transform the large estate into "the most beautiful and curious garden in Europe, a model of good cultivation".
 She located rare and exotic plants and animals to enhance the gardens.
 Joséphine wrote: "I wish that Malmaison may soon become the source of riches for all [of France]."
 In 1800, she built a heated orangery large enough for 300 pineapple plants.
 Five years later, she ordered the building of a greenhouse, heated by a dozen coal-burning stoves.
 From 1803 until her death in 1814, Josephine cultivated nearly 200 new plants in France for the first time.

 The property achieved enduring fame for its rose garden.
 Empress Joséphine had the Belgian artist Pierre-Joseph Redouté (1759–1840) record her roses (and lilies), and prints of these works sell quite well, even today.
 She created an extensive collection of roses, gathering plants from her native Martinique and from other places around the world.
 She grew some 250 varieties of roses.
 From the foreword to Jardin de la Malmaison (1803):

 You have gathered around you the rarest plants growing on French soil...as we inspect them in the beautiful gardens of Malmaison, an impressive reminder of the conquests of your illustrious husband.